 The end result is an engineer getting access to all three with a single login.

 Traditionally, open source projects of similar architecture were called “proxies,” or simply “servers”, as in SSH server.
 Such a description never felt right for Teleport because its mission is to provide instant access for engineers to any computing resource anywhere in the world.
 Calling it a server or a proxy did not feel right, as its purpose was to remove machine and network boundaries and create an illusion of all computing resources being in the same “room” as an engineer.

-Starting with version 5.0, Teleport will be known as a Unified Access Plane.
-Greg Chase, who runs our Product Marketing function, coined the term.
+Starting with version 5.0, Teleport will be known as an Access Plane.
 It fits perfectly with our vision of erasing access boundaries between computing resources and environments.